 Managing large marital estates and property valuation issues

 Even when dealing with fairly small marital estates, property division is often the most complex issue that arises during divorce.
 When there are complicating factors, such as a family business or a large marital estate, the matter can become increasingly unclear.
 Even parties who honestly want to work together to reach a resolution need the help of experienced lawyers to fully understand their rights.
 Parties not able to work together can expect a complex and lengthy course of litigation.
-With more than 30 years of combined legal experience, our attorneys at Miller Upshaw Family Law, PLLC have litigated complex asset and property division cases throughout Tennessee.
-We understand the issues and have access to a network of respected financial and economic professionals in the Nashville area that can assist us in putting forth strong cases for our clients as well as reasonable expectations.
+With 50+ years of combined legal experience behind us, the attorneys at Miller Upshaw Family Law, PLLC have litigated complex asset and property division cases throughout Tennessee.
+We understand the issues and have access to a network of respected financial and economic professionals in the Nashville area that can assist us in putting forth strong cases for our clients as well as reasonable expectations

 Frequent complexities in asset division